Why Trading Account, Profit And Loss Statement, And Balance Sheet Are Important In Business

 1. Shows Financial Strength

-The balance sheet reveals whether a business is financially stable or struggling with debt.
+The Balance Sheet reveals whether the business is financially healthy or struggling with debt.

 • More assets than liabilities